It’s tempting right?

 If your band is into weddings or festivals and plays them regularly, consider leaving all or most of your Saturdays open in the busy Summer months - June, July, August, September.
 Most brides and grooms are looking for bands about 9 to 12 months out.
 Some even longer.

-You may have some clubs that are booking that far in advance too. if you do, try to lean them towards Friday night shows and fill those up first.
+You may have some clubs that are booking that far in advance too.
+If they do, try to lean them towards Friday night shows and fill those up first.
 Outside of those over-achievers, your typical club is scheduling gigs 3 to 6 months out.

 With that, what we would do in our band was leave those Summer Saturdays open until the beginning of that calendar year.
 If it wasn’t already booked with a wedding, private event, or festival, we would start filling in dates with clubs.